Note: The following message was written for the New Zealand Ministry of Education Reading Together® Briefing Meetings.

 Experience has shown that educators, librarians and others who read and understand each section of the Workshop Leader's Handbook, and follow the step-by-step processes carefully, are likely to maintain the integrity of Reading Together® and implement the programme effectively.
 The result is that the programme is enjoyable and worthwhile for the families, educators, librarians and others involved, and Reading Together® then becomes a sustainable component of the language and literacy programmes which schools, libraries and other groups provide for their communities.

-It is very important that those who lead and support the Reading Together® workshops value the positive things that happen, and avoid feeling disappointed or guilty if some parents do not respond immediately and fully.
-Experience shows that it takes time to engage 'harder to reach' parents.
-Those who face serious issues in their daily lives may never be able to respond as you might hope, but at least you have provided an opportunity for them to do so, and some may be able to participate in Reading Together® at a later stage.
+It is important that those who lead and support the Reading Together® workshops value the positive things that happen, and avoid feeling disappointed or guilty if some parents do not respond immediately and fully.
+It takes time to engage 'harder to reach' parents.
+Those who face serious issues in their daily lives may never be able to respond as you might hope, but you have provided an opportunity for them to do so, and some may be able to participate in Reading Together® at a later stage.

 I would like to acknowledge the contribution of dedicated school leaders, teachers and community librarians throughout New Zealand who have implemented the Reading Together® programme since the early 1980s.
 These educators and librarians have provided informed and effective support for tens of thousands of families and whānau.